icgc-argo-workflows/pre-alignment-qc/README.md

 # ICGC ARGO Pre Alignment QC Workflow

-This repository maintains the source code of the ICGC ARGO DNA/RNA Seq Pre Alignment QC Workflow.
+This repository maintains the source code of the ICGC ARGO Pre Alignment QC Workflow for DNA/RNA Seq.
 The workflow is written in [Nextflow](https://www.nextflow.io/) workflow language using DSLv2, with modules imported from other ICGC ARGO GitHub repositories.
 Specifically, here are repositories maintaining various of tools/modules:

 * https://github.com/icgc-argo-workflows/argo-qc-tools
 * https://github.com/icgc-argo-workflows/dna-seq-processing-tools